openmessaging/benchmark/README.md

 [`max-rate-1-topic-100-partitions-1kb.yaml`](workloads/max-rate-1-topic-100-partitions-1kb.yaml) | 1 | 100 | 1 kB | 1 | 1 | 0 | 0 | 5
 [`max-rate-1-topic-100-partitions-100b.yaml`](workloads/max-rate-1-topic-100-partitions-100b.yaml) | 1 | 100 | 100 bytes | 1 | 1 | 0 | 0 | 5

-Instructions for running specific workloads---or all workloads sequentially---can be found in the platform-specific [documentation](#documentation).
+> Instructions for running specific workloads—or all workloads sequentially—can be found in the platform-specific [documentation](#documentation).

 ## Adding a new platform